-High levels of LDL cholesterol is a recognized risk factor for cardiovascular disease (11).
+High levels of LDL cholesterol (LDL-C) is a recognized risk factor for cardiovascular disease (11).

-Similar to other seeds such as poppy seeds, flax seeds contain a large amount of fiber, which can lower LDL levels.
+Similar to other seeds such as poppy seeds, flax seeds contain a large amount of fiber, which can lower LDL-C levels.

 In this regard, a meta-analysis of twenty-eight clinical intervention trials showed a significant impact from daily intake of 20 to 50 grams of flaxseed on lowering LDL cholesterol levels (15).

 Furthermore, a year-long randomized controlled trial examined the impact of flaxseed supplementation on 58 patients with peripheral artery disease.
-This study showed that 30 grams of flaxseed per day reduced circulating LDL levels by 15% from one month after the trial commenced (16).
+This study showed that 30 grams of flaxseed per day had reduced circulating LDL-C levels by 15% as early as one month after the trial commenced (16).

 High Omega-3 Content